JacksonGroupLTRI/ImcPQ/README.md

 # ImcPQ

-### ImcPQ is a pipeline for IMC multiplexed image analysis (Image processing and segmentation).
+### ImcPQ is a pipeline for IMC multiplexed image analysis.

 * Refer to [Instructions](https://github.com/JacksonGroupLTRI/ImcPQ/blob/master/INSTRUCTIONS.ipynb) for how to use this pipline.